Frequently Asked Questions

 Will I have input into who visits my home?

 Yes.
-We always value your feedback.
-If you have preferences or concerns about who visits your home, we will listen and do our best to accommodate them.
-You deserve to feel safe, respected and comfortable with everyone who supports you.
+Your preferences and feedback shape who visits your home, and we do our best to accommodate them.
+Feeling safe, respected and comfortable with your carer is the point of everything else.

 How are your carers selected to join the Starling Homecare team?